Proven-Paradox/shaper-system/Handbook.md

    * Finesse is also added to your Initiative, Physical offense, and Physical Defense stats.
 * **Toughness** represents health and hardiness.
 A character with high toughness may never seem to tire from physical activity or shrug off injuries with relative ease, while low toughness might mean the character is sickly or bruises easily.
    * Toughness is also added to your Hit Points and Physical Defense stats.
 * **Mind** represents intelligence and cleverness.
 A character with high mind generally has a good memory, makes good grades if they put in the effort to do so, and is a great problem solver.
-Low mind often means difficulty learning new technical concepts and a hard time remembering some details.
+Low mind often means difficulty learning new technical concepts and a hard time remembering details.
    * Mind is also added to your Mental Points and Mental offense stats.
 * **Heart** represents charisma and presence.
 Someone with high heart is able to naturally be the center of attention or get people to do what they want, while someone with low heart might naturally go unnoticed in social situations or just generally lack presence.
    * Heart is also added to your Mental Points and Mental Defense stats.